ResearchObject/ro-tutorials/01-creating/README.md

 * [Linked Data](http://www.w3.org/standards/semanticweb/data) on the web  - a series of HTTP accessible resources with links to relate each-other
 * [Research Object Bundle](http://www.researchobject.org/initiative/ro-bundle-zip/) - a self-contained research object as a ZIP-file

-Each of these have their strengths and weaknesses that we'll cover in detail.
+Each of these have their strengths and weaknesses that we'll try to cover in detail below.

 ## Aggregation